indiana-university/itpeople-functions/README.md

-# itpro-functions
+# ITPro-Functions

 IT Pro Database serverless functions and proxies

 Azure Functions provide a serverless (and cheap!)
 API alternative to the standard ASP.Net Web API application.
-In serverless architectures, API controllers are eschewed in favor of discrete functions that are triggered by HTTP requests.
+In serverless architectures, API controllers are eschewed in favor of discrete functions that are triggered by HTTP requests and return an HTTP response.
+Functions can also be triggered by other events, such as a timer (e.g. cron job) or in response to a message on the Azure Service Bus, and respond with different kinds of outputs, such as a new Service Bus message or an email message.
-The functions are ultimately hosted within a web application by the Azure Functions runtime, but a key advange of serverless architectures is that the web app configuration and startup is abstracted away and we don't have to worry about it.
+The functions are ultimately hosted within a web application by the Azure Functions runtime, but a key advange of serverless architectures is that the web app plumbing, scaling, and load-balancing is abstracted away and we don't have to worry about it.

 ## Prerequisites